 'One of the best realtors' I've ever met

-Google reviewer P. Lozano praised the quality the Help-U-Sell office in Waynesboro, VA.
+This seller praised the quality of the Help-U-Sell office in Waynesboro, VA.
 They said their agent was "one of the best realtors" they've ever dealt with.

-The most common themes among negative Help-U-Sell are:
+The most common themes among negative Help-U-Sell reviews are:

 They specifically called out that they felt like the agent was withholding information about their sale and wasn't fully in their corner.

 'I was rushed into accepting the first offer'

 Katrina M. felt pressured by their Help-U-Sell agent into accepting the first offer on their home — then later found out they might have been able to get a much better offer.

 Katrina felt that Help-U-Sell's flat fees meant their agent didn't have an incentive to get top-dollar for their home.

 This customer had a decent experience with their agent from Help-U-Sell Greensboro and was happy with the money they saved.
 But they felt that the communication could have been better throughout the closing process.